 Provisions for the enforcement of a guarantee are a matter of contract and will be set out in the terms of the guarantee itself.

-The Registered Land Ordinance specifies an elaborate procedure for enforcement of land charges but as that is typically circumvented by reliance on a debenture or similar floating charge, consideration of that statutory regime is moot for the purposes of this chapter.
+The Registered Land Ordinance specifies an elaborate procedure for enforcement of land charges but as that is usually circumvented by reliance on a debenture or similar floating charge, consideration of that statutory regime is moot for the purposes of this chapter.

 The choice of foreign law as the governing law of the loan contract and the submission to foreign jurisdiction will typically be upheld by the TCI court, subject always to the proviso that the TCI court is the final arbiter of the ownership of shares of TCI companies and of TCI real estate.
 Therefore, it is customary to specify in the security documents that give security interests over those TCI assets that TCI law prevails in that regard.